CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-04-23.md

     - @timlegge, @robrwo

 ### Approve previous meeting minutes
--   Previous meeting minutes was approved by @thibaultduponchelle and merged by @sjn
+-   Previous meeting minutes PR was approved by @thibaultduponchelle, @timlegge and @robrwo, and merged by @sjn

 ## Agenda